 Specific Aims Review Sessions: For investigators at all levels with upcoming grant submissions.
 A panel of faculty members offer review and critique of Specific Aims sections in a friendly, constructive, open session.
 Offered three times each year, 6-8 weeks prior to standard NIH new R01 deadlines (September, December, and April).
 See our Events Calendar for upcoming Specific Aims Review sessions.

 Grantsmanship and Content Development Assistance – One-on-one review of full proposal drafts for new or resubmissions by senior Center Members representing several different disciplines and perspectives is available to all Center Members and their trainees.
-By arrangement – Contact: Frank Speizer or Monica Russell
+By arrangement – Contact: Diane Gold or Monica Russell.

 Community Outreach and Research Opportunities

 Community Engagement Core – Environmental health investigators are increasingly expected to work with community and include community-based prevention research strategies in their portfolio.
 Center investigators are encouraged to participate in activities and events sponsored by our Community Engagement Core (CEC).
 See also, our Community Outreach listing on our Events page.